 Income Statements and Business Size

-While P&L statements are important for any business owners, all businesses come in different shapes and sizes.
+While P&L statements are important for any business owner, all businesses come in different shapes and sizes.

-Because of this, the CEO of a large corporation will have a much different statement than the small business LLC owner who sells arts and crafts part-time.
+The CEO of a large corporation will look at a very different statement from a small business owner who sells artwork part-time.

 The key factors of a P&L statement are documenting profits and losses in a certain amount of time.
 While all business owners should document all profits and losses, the amount of time to document them is flexible.

 For example, the corporate CEO needs to document statements at least quarterly.
 He or she probably has several expenses such as a mortgage on an office and a lease on a warehouse and a large staff expanding multiple cities.

 On the other hand, the part-time artist may only need to make their statements once a year.
 This will help determine how much sales they’re receiving alongside small expenses they need to pay.

 The answer is simple: if you own a business, you need to make a P&L statement.

 You may not think it’s necessary since a P&L statement isn’t usually required by the IRS, your business filing, or any other significant form.
 So it’s easy to overlook the necessity of this statement.